-If you asked anyone who knows me they will tell you that I am a little crazy when it comes to whales.
+If you ask anyone who knows me, they will tell you that I am a little crazy about whales.
 I also love the summer, so summer plus whales, now that calls for a celebration!
 Summertime whale watching in Southern California is an opportune time to see the most majestic whale there is- the blue whale.
-Oh, did I happen to mention that the blue whale is my totem animal?
+Oh, did I mention that the blue whale is my totem animal?
 More on that later.

-First off, I didn’t want to go on the traditional whale watching cruise; I wanted to try something different.
-So today we would be going on a RIB- a rigid inflatable boat out of Newport Landing, in Newport Beach Harbor in Orange County.
+First, I didn’t want to go on the traditional whale-watching cruise; I wanted to try something different.
+So today, we would be going on a RIB- a rigid inflatable boat out of Newport Landing, in Newport Beach Harbor in Orange County.

 Newport Landing Whale Watching Tours

 For a bit of reference, Orange County is located south of Los Angeles County and north of San Diego County.
 I have to say that I was a bit disappointed when my husband said that we would be leaving out Newport Beach Harbor.
-You see, I have my website-San Diego Beach Secrets, and on there, there is a list of all possible whale watching tours offered in San Diego County, not Orange County!
+I have my website, San Diego Beach Secrets, and there is a list of all possible whale-watching tours offered in San Diego County, not Orange County!

-It was all good though, as I had only once ever been off the coast of Orange County on a ship.
-I was eager to compare the two coastlines.
-Other than that, I just went with the flow and had no expectations.
+It was all good, though, as I had only once ever been off the coast of Orange County on a ship, and I was eager to compare the two coastlines.
+Other than that, I went with the flow and had no expectations.

 Rigid Inflatable Boat-RIB

 I am not sure what I was more excited about, seeing whales or riding on a RIB!
-For someone who loves the ocean water, riding on a RIB was a dream come true.
+Riding on a RIB was a dream come true for someone who loves the ocean water.

-There is something to say about being able to go so fast on the water as well as being so close.
+There is something to say about going so fast on the water and being so close.
 Also, you do not get seasick!
 Well, today we didn’t because the water was relatively calm.
 Let’s take a look!

 Zooming on the Water

 The vessel that we were on only had six seats.
 And did I happen to mention how fast you go?
-We came upon whales within the first 30 minutes of our trip.
-You see the Captain knew exactly where to find them, as he had just been out to the same spot with a previous trip.
+We came upon whales within the first 30 minutes of our trip, and the Captain knew exactly where to find them, as he had just been in the same spot on a previous trip.

 There She Blows!